Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 There were some block-overrides for instances with fewer than 15 votes.
 Here's how I went about overriding:

-- If an instance has **13 votes,** I may elect to add it after additional review instead of waiting for it to hit 15 votes.
+- If an instance has **10 votes,** I may elect to add it after additional review instead of waiting for it to hit 14 votes.
 - If an instance is run by **the same staff as another Tier-0 instance** and has **at least 5 votes,** I may add it after asking other admins about it and getting multiple thumbs-up from admins who import tier-0.
 - If an instance contains **blatant/unapologetic bigotry** (something really undeniable, like Nazi imagery or excessive use of slurs in violent/hateful/definitely-not-reclaimed contexts) with staff approval or involvement, I may add it to both tier-0 and `FediNuke.txt` after I get multiple thumbs-up.
 - If an instance becomes **risky even to many tier-0 instances** (untagged gore, dox attempts, significant cybersecurity risk, <abbr title="child sexual abuse material">CSAM</abbr>, etc. with staff approval or involvement): I may add it to both right away, skipping any process.
+This is rare.

 Under ten controversial entries were excluded despite having more than enough votes, after consulting with other admins.
 Typically, these were instances that didn't pose a major safety risk, but did fail many admins' "vibe check" or exhibit major governance issues.